hansjhoffman/elixir-and-phoenix/nexter/README.md

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## TODO
 - [x] Found bug with sass-brunch where compiler doesn't recognized 'named' columns in grid operations.
-Had to use #'s instead
+Had to use #'s instead.
+This also made setting media breakpoints tedious b/c I had to go into each section and change the 'hard-coded' values

 ## Screenshots
 ![Home Screen](.screenshots/combined.png)